List of Metroid characters: Baby Metroid

 The Metroid larva is chronologically the last Metroid of its race following the events of Metroid II: Return of Samus and its remake Metroid: Samus Returns.
 At the beginning of Super Metroid, Samus describes how a Metroid larva hatched from an egg and immediately imprinted upon her, believing her to be its mother.
-She brought the larva to Ceres Space Colony, where scientists learned that they could harness its power.
-Just after she left the colony, she received a distress call and returned to find the scientists dead, and the larva stolen.
+She brought the larva to Ceres Space Colony, where scientists could study it.
+Just after leaving, she received a distress call and returned to find the scientists dead and the larva stolen.
 The search for the Baby Metroid is the source of conflict in the story.
 When encountered by Samus, the Baby Metroid attacks Samus and nearly drains all her energy.
 During the final battle against Mother Brain, the Baby Metroid comes to Samus' aid by recharging her energy, but is destroyed by the Mother Brain.
-Samus avenges its death by destroying Mother Brain with an extremely powerful weapon given to her by the Metroid.
+Samus avenges its death by destroying Mother Brain.
 After a planet-wide self-destruction, Samus mourns the death of the Metroid.

 In Metroid: Other M, the Baby Metroid is mentioned in the opening cutscene as it serves as a reminder for Samus' loss of loved ones in her life.
-Later, on Bottle Ship's Sector Zero, she encounters a Metroid that resembles the Baby Metroid, but it immediately attacks her only to be saved by Adam Malkovich.
+Later, on Bottle Ship's Sector Zero, she encounters a Metroid that resembles the Baby Metroid, but it immediately attacks her.

 TheGamer ranked the Baby Metroid as the 3rd best Metroid character, calling its sacrifice in Super Metroid "one of the most emotionally-satisfying moments in the series".